-- Ask for co-signer release
+She can ask for a co-signer release

 A bad financial decision to co-sign

 It’s up to the lender to remove a co-signer.
 And, for the removal to happen, the primary borrower must demonstrate she has the income and credit history to handle the loan on her own.
 And, as stated earlier, it’s typical for a lender to require a successful payment history as a condition in the decision to release the co-signer.

 More On Co-Signing Loans:Create a news alert for "debt management"